Greece, Germany face off in last-chance debt talks

 In its request Thursday, Greece offered some major concessions including a return, if not in name, of the hated “troika” mission of creditors that has overseen Athens’s finances through two bailouts.

-But stung by Schaeuble's rejection, Athens said its request was final and that Friday's meeting had "just two choices.
-To accept or reject the Greek request."
+But stung by Schaeuble’s rejection, Athens said its request was final and that the EU had “just two choices.
+To accept or reject the Greek request.”

-Tsipras insists he can satisfy both the demands of Greece's partners and meet a promise to voters to end the detested austerity conditions in the bailout, which he says destroyed the economy.
+Tsipras insists he can satisfy both the demands of Greece’s partners and meet a promise to voters to end the detested austerity conditions which he says destroyed the economy.

 “The government… is not asking for an extension to the memorandum,” an official source in Athens said, referring to the reform agreement between Greece and the troika — the EU, European Central Bank and International Monetary Fund creditors.

-Instead, it wants an extension to the loan part of the 240-billion-euro ($270-billion) rescue that came with commitments to push through austerity and deep reforms.
+Instead, it wants an extension to the loan part of the mammoth 240-billion-euro ($270-billion) rescue in 2010 that came with commitments to push through austerity and deep reforms.

-Up to now, opponents led by Germany say this distinction is unacceptable and that Greece has to accept the austerity commitments of the full programme.
+Until now, opponents led by Germany say this distinction is unacceptable and Greece has to accept the austerity commitments of the full programme.